osmlab/atlas/src/main/java/org/openstreetmap/atlas/tags/filters/matcher/README.md

 ```
 are semantically equivalent.

-In order to include significant whitespace in a `key=value` constraint, you must either escape the whitespace or wrap
+In order to include significant whitespace in a constraint, you must either escape the whitespace or wrap
 the whitespace-containing literal in quotes (`TaggableMatcher` supports single ' or double " quoted literals).
 For example,
 the following matcher will fail with a syntax error:
 ```